harmolipi/cv-project/README.md

 Additionally, this time around I also experimented with [TailwindCSS](https://tailwindcss.com/) for the first time.
 It took some adjusting as I got a sense of what class does what, but eventually I really liked it.
 It seems to work well with React's use of components.
 I know I can refactor even more things into components to save myself from having all their classes listed multiple times (for example, with the various buttons in the application), so on a future pass I'll have to do that.

+In the future, I also hope to return to it and explore ways to export the finished resume.
+For now, if you actually want to use it, you'll need to take a screenshot.
+But it would be great to figure out how to export it to PDF.

 What was most surprising to me is that I ended up spending more time styling the app than getting it to function, which is a real testament to React.
 I look forward to learning more.

 God bless.